gabriellawong/pyiat/docs/index.rst

 How to get help or provide feedback
 ------------------------------------------------

-For help or feedback, please enter an 'issue on Github'_
+For help or feedback, please enter an `issue on Github`_

 Documentation
 -------------